-- The practice had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
-Staff were clear about the vision and their responsibilities in relation - There was a clear leadership structure and staff felt supported by management.
-The practice had a number of policies and procedures to govern activity and held regular governance meetings. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
+- There was an overarching governance framework which supported the delivery of the strategy and good quality care.
 This included arrangements to monitor and improve quality and identify risk. - The provider was aware of and complied with the requirements of the duty of candour.
 The partners encouraged a culture of openness and honesty.
 The practice had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The practice proactively sought feedback from staff and patients, which it acted on.
-The patient participation group was - There was a strong focus on continuous learning and improvement at all levels.
+The patient participation group was active - There was a strong focus on continuous learning and improvement at all levels.